maahdisrostampoor/clo835-project/README.md

 - **pv.yaml**: PersistentVolume configuration for MongoDB to ensure data is not lost when the MongoDB pod is restarted.
 - **secret.yaml**: Stores sensitive data, such as MongoDB credentials, securely within Kubernetes.
+- **configMap.yaml**: Contains environment-specific configurations for the Node.js application, such as MongoDB connection strings.

 ## Getting Started